Fluffy, Fluffy Cinnamoroll: Characters

 Coco (Born August 10) is baby male pup who wears a red scarf around his neck.
-He along with his twin brother Nuts were rescued by Cinnamoroll when a white Stork got shocked by lightning during a thunderstorm, causing the bag to fall from its beak.
-Cinnamon, quickly flew down to catch the bag that the stork was carrying.
+He, along with his twin brother Nuts, was rescued by Cinnamoroll when a white Stork got shocked by lightning during a thunderstorm, causing the bag to fall from its beak.
+Cinnamon quickly flew down to catch the bag that the stork was carrying.
 By the time Cinnamon landed on the ground.
 He opened the bag to reveal that two newborn puppies were inside.
 Cinnamon then carried Coco and Nuts to Cafe Cinnamon to give them a new home.
 Coco's fur color is light brown and has a white spot on his mouth like his big brother Cappuccino and his twin brother Nuts.
 Coco and his brother Nuts both have different style ears.
 Coco and Nuts both appear in the 5th volume of the manga, where Cinnamon babysits the two while Cappuccino is away.